This episode of WordShop explores different understandings of the word “pride.”

 “Ho Hey” by the Lumineers, covered by Lennon and Maisy

-How would you feel if you spent hours planning an event and then nobody came?
-What if you attended weekly meetings to plan things for 40,000 people who didn’t know what you were doing?
-And what if you planned an event and people came and loved it, but they also thought you were elitist and out of touch?
+First – How would you feel if you spent hours planning an event and nobody came?
+What if you worked, ceasingly, for 40,000 people who didn’t know what you were doing?
+And what if many of these people ALSO thought you were elitist and out of touch?
 ASR’s Anu Kumar did ALL this last year.
 And she loved it.
+This is Service.

 Let’s face it.
 Hair is important, we all want some help from time to time, and if you have black hair, and you just moved to a new town… It’s not easy.
 ASR’s Brittney Jackson brings us this story.